2019 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2019.

 Total cost will be dependent on: 1) number of members on the team, and 2) the current cost of airfare.
 Each person will need a valid passport.
 Be aware that passports must have at least six months remaining from time of departure.
 Make sure you check yours!
 Hepitiatus A and Tetanus immunizations are recommended.

-Airfare Costs: Airfare costs will vary from team to team and generally fall between $700 and $900 - but could be more or less - depending upon time of year and availability.
+Airfare Costs: Airfare costs will vary from team to team and generally fall between $700 and $950 - but could be more or less - depending upon time of year and availability.
 NCBM will secure tickets based on times that we need teams to arrive/depart – always looking for the least expensive option available.
-(Understand that we have back to back teams throughout much of the year.)
+(Understand that we have back to back teams throughout much of the year, and need to carefully coordinate when teams arrive and depart.)
 The team leader will be informed as to which day tickets will be ordered.
 Once ordered, team leader will be sent an email detailing flight itineary and total trip costs, and will have until the next day to confirm or make any changes.

-Field Costs: 2018 Per Person Field Costs Include: Lodging - $22 per night; Insurance (mandatory) - $3.30 per day; Background Check (required) - $10; Van/Driver Cost will be $1200 for teams of 8 and up, divided by number on team.
+Field Costs: 2019 Per Person Field Costs Include: Lodging - $23.50 per night; Insurance (mandatory) - $3.30 per day; Background Check (required) - $10; Van/Driver Cost will be $1200 for teams of 8 and up, divided by number on team.
 Van/Driver Cost for teams under 8 will be $150 per team member.
 These costs are sent to the NCBM office prior to your trip.
 Meals - Each will carry $200 with them in crisp, new bills to be converted once on the field.
-(You may or may not spend the full $200 on food while in country.)
+(You may or may not spend the full $200 per person on food while in country.)

 Ministry Costs: Construction and maintenance teams will have a ministry cost of $3000 per team, either paid by the church or divided by number of team members.
 Other teams will have a ministry cost of $2000-2500.
 These ministry costs go toward direct ministry expenses that the team will incur while in country, as well as on-going ministry support such as Guatemalan worker salaries (not missionary support), utilities, ministry development, etc.